BYD e6: Thailand

 The BYD e6 was launched in the Thai market in September 2018 (along with the K9 electric bus).

 50 units were delivered in 2018 to EV Society Co, operating a taxi fleet at Bangkok-Suvarnabhumi Airport.
 In early 2019, 50 more bookings were received from the same company for their operations at Bangkok-Don Mueang Airport.

-Second generation
+Second generation (2021)

-As of February 2021, news of the second generation BYD e6 surfaced.
-The second generation e6 model is heavily based on the BYD Song Max.
-The second generation model uses the vehicle body of the BYD Song Max while featuring a redesigned front fascia with the Dragon Face design language resulting in an increased length and height compared to the Song Max.
+The second generation BYD e6 is heavily based on the BYD Song Max, while featuring a redesigned front fascia with the Dragon Face design language resulting in an increased length and height compared to the Song Max.
 Performance wise, the second generation e6 uses BYD's Blade Batteries and is powered by a 70 kW electric motor.
-This model also supports 40kw AC fast charging which is unique amongst new EVs.
+It is a 5-seater model with generous boot space for luggage.

+This model is available in two trims: the GL trim only supports DC charging via CCS2 and no AC charging, the GLX trim supports the same DC charging and also 1-phase charging (6.6 kW).
+3-phase AC fast charging at up to 40 kW is unique amongst new EVs.
+It was taken over from the first generation e6 and is an important feature for those taxi services that had invested in 3-phase AC fast charging (40 kW, 60A) infrastructure before.

-It is currently available in Singapore, Australia, Thailand, Nepal and India markets.
+BYD e6 was made available in right-hand drive markets Singapore, Australia, Hong Kong, Thailand, Nepal and India.